MatthiasElectronic/AWG_DHO8-900/README.md

 3. Minimizing distortion (THD) and noise (SNR) is achieved.
 4. The ADC output filter is designed for better pulse and step response, therby having worse anti-alias attenuation (for >10MHz signals) and slight passband signal attenuation
 5. Gain and offset tolerances are worse.
 A significant contributor is anyhow on the oscilloscope mainboard, so perfection cannot be achieved.
 However, if unlucky, tolerances in this project can mathematically hit quite hard.
+6. As the original AWG, this function generator is designed for a 50 OHm coax cable with high impedance termination.

 Versions
 -------